Recapitulation Overview of Cybercriminality in the Metaverse

 1. A description of the typology of cybercrimes in the Metaverse

-4. Some designations of security threats
+4. Certain designations of security threats

-Artificial intelligence (AI) technologies are currently being used to carry out these illicit tasks by cybercriminals.
-Experts and professionals are increasingly debating the benefits of AI in the field of cybersecurity and how the guidelines and directives of this technology have managed to fill glaring gaps in cybersecurity.
-But, they are unaware of how this technology has also contributed to the completion of cybercriminal activities and the strengthening of their illegal processes.
-AI has indeed contributed to the improvement of phishing activities, the refinement of identity falsification, precision in analyzing computer vulnerabilities, etc., and consequently facilitated access for potential criminals in the Metaverse (Benrimoh et al., 2022).
-The coupling between the potentials of AI, criminal cunning, and the promises of blockchain has achieved enormous gains for criminal groups by facilitating money laundering activities, transactions of dirty funds, or even activities far beyond the particular profile to more serious and dangerous implications.
-(Li et al., 2023).
+Artificial intelligence (AI) technologies are currently being used by cybercriminals to carry out these illicit tasks and refine their criminal activities.
+Experts and professionals are increasingly debating the advantages of AI in the field of cybersecurity and how the guidelines of this technology have managed to fill glaring gaps in cybersecurity.
+But, they are not aware of how this technology has also contributed to the execution of cybercriminal activities and the strengthening of their illegal processes.

-As Park (2023) confirms, the Metaverse has been the subject of numerous specific studies and explorations that contain the particularities of their authors and contributors, who seek to address the security requirements and dangers of crime against human society imposed by this emerging technology, but in most cases within a national context.
-Nevertheless, these research attempts may still fall short of expectations aimed at deeply understanding the challenges posed by the Metaverse in order to adapt and fight effectively, especially when it is known that the latter transcends border frameworks and local legal standards.
-And according to this analytical trajectory, Morocco’s cyber strategy, especially after its renewal through the 2030 ambition project, constitutes a significant advancement in terms of consolidating the frameworks, devices, mechanisms, indices, and instruments of national cybersecurity, as well as in the development projects for national technological infrastructures (National Cyberstrategy, 2030).
-But, according to experts, it is still far from adopting specific measures for the regulation and administration of the Metaverse.
-The efforts of Morocco’s national cyber strategy do not yet give specific and exclusive importance to the challenges posed by virtual environments against security and social stability.
+And according to this analytical trajectory, Morocco’s cyber strategy, especially after its renewal through the 2030 ambition project, constitutes a significant advancement in terms of consolidating frameworks, devices, mechanisms, indices, and instruments of national cybersecurity, as well as in the development projects of national technological infrastructures (National Cybersecurity Strategy, 2030).
+But, it is still far from adopting measures or even specific chapters for the regulation and administration of the Metaverse.
+The efforts of Morocco’s national cybersecurity strategy do not yet assign specific and exclusive importance to the challenges posed by virtual environments in terms of security and social stability.

 REFERECES